Our Work

 • Supported women and girls affected by FGM and other HTPs.

-• KWISA contributes to FGM Working Groups and National strategic groups.
+• KWISA contributed to FGM Working Groups and National strategic groups.

 • Maintained international links with FGM campaigners in the Diaspora and in Africa and continue to monitor global trends on FGM to ensure a coordinated approach.